soutaro/nullarihyon/README.md

 fi
 ```

-Run build and you will see so many warnings ;-)
+Run build from Xcode and you will see tons of warnings ;-)
 Thousand of warnings would not make you feel happy; try `--only-latest` option if you like.

 ```